giaosucan/giaosucan/README.md

 Hi, I'm Giaosucan 👋
 <br />
-I am Solution Architect certified engineer with 15+ years experiences of IT engineering.
+I am a Solution Architect with 15+ years experiences of IT engineering.
 "Work Smarter, Not Harder" is my motto.
-I like working with excellent people throughout the world.
-Check out my LinkedIn profile https://www.linkedin.com/in/giaosucan/
+I like working with excellent people throughout the world and contributing to IT communities

 **About me**